WINDOWS of OPPORTUNITY PROJECT

 SINCE THE REBUILDING of the church following the 1976 fire, we have sadly already needed to replace the church roof, and also the worship area floor.
 Some of the areas where works will take place are shown in the photographs below:

-We are now in the process of replacing all ten of our side windows.
+We have been replacing of our side windows.
 These tall windows were originally set in a wooden sub-frame, secured by a fibre-glass window surround.
 Over the years, however, the fibre-glass surround has failed and allowed water inside, which has rotted all of the sub-frames.
-We have been on Historic England’s ‘At Risk Register’ for several years, due to the poor condition of the windows and the potential that one or more of them may fail.
+We were on Historic England’s ‘At Risk Register’ for several years, due to the poor condition of the windows and the potential that one or more of them may have failed.

-In addition to replacing the windows, we are also undertaking a remodelling of one of the two interior blocks on the ground floor…
+In addition to replacing the windows, we also undertook a remodelling of one of the two interior blocks on the ground floor…

 In December 2016, we were encouraged to receive a first-round pass from the Heritage Lottery Fund with a funding offer of £148,000.
 Since then, we have been successful in receiving the following generous grants:

 - £1,000 from the Alan Evans Memorial Trust